From Casetext: Smarter Legal Research

 Opinion

-2:19-cv-00168-JAD-DJA
+Case No.: 2:19-cv-00168-JAD-DJA

-Kathryn Mayorga, Plaintiff v.
-Cristiano Ronaldo, Defendant
+Kathryn MAYORGA, Plaintiff v.
+Cristiano RONALDO, Defendant

-Jennifer A. Dorsey, U.S. District Judge
+[ECF Nos.
+198, 200, 208] Jennifer A. Dorsey, United States District Judge

 Judges don't relish the need to sanction a lawyer.
 But when Kathryn Mayorga's attorney, Leslie Stovall, Esq., sought out and relied on the cyber-hacked, privileged documents of Cristiano Ronaldo's attorneys to resurrect Mayorga's long-since-released claims, tainting this case in a way that disqualification could not purge, I unenthusiastically dismissed it as a sanction for that bad-faith lawyering.